How to Improve Indoor Air Quality

-Poor indoor air quality contributes to numerous health effects, including headaches, asthma, allergies, respiratory infections, and even lung cancer, so it’s important to recognize sources of indoor air pollution and the strategies that facilitate clean air.
+Since we spend so much time indoors, poor indoor air quality can increase the risk of numerous health conditions such as headaches, asthma, allergies, respiratory infections, infectious diseases like the flu, and even cancer, so it’s important to recognize sources of indoor air pollution and implement practical strategies that facilitate clean indoor air.

 Wiseman Health Take-Home Advice

-- Use a shower filter to limit the chlorine that escapes from bath water.
-Quality shower filters can be found at Mercola.com or www.crystalquest.com.
+10. Use a quality shower head filter to limit the chlorine that escapes from bathing hot water when steaming.

 Editor’s Note: This content was created by our Wiseman Health content and writing team, without the influence of artificial intelligence engines.
 Our goal is to be your trusted source for natural health and medical information.
 This article was originally published on April 11, 2016 and has since been updated.